TABLE OF CONTENTS

 Existing in the Subscription Space

-Despite being a rapidly-growing industry, subscription e-commerce can be a highly difficult market to remain in as a service provider.
+Despite being a rapidly growing industry, subscription e-commerce can be a highly difficult market to remain in as a service provider.
 Many companies establish a great service but then find difficulty in acquiring–and then retaining–a consistent consumer base.
-If a business does manage to get their name out into the public, only 55 percent of those who consider a service ultimately subscribe.
+If a business does manage to get its name out to the public, only 55 percent of those who consider a service ultimately subscribe.
 It is during this crucial period that a subscription company either thrives or dies.

 Being aware of churn in this space is a self-aware quality that behooves subscription merchants attempting to break into the market.
 Involuntary churn is likely to happen early on in the acquiring phase of establishing a new business.
 Understandably so, business owners are eager to begin attracting new subscribers and in doing so, oftentimes sell their services short.